 Q: Why would a customer want to buy “green”?

 A: We recognize that different customers have different green priorities.
 There are a multitude of reasons that a consumer may wish to choose green products.
-Some are interested in healthier indoor air (low-emitting materials), while others are concerned with reduced environmental impact (recycled content, certified wood products).
+Some are interested in healthier indoor air (low-emitting materials), while others are concerned with reduced environmental impact.
 Green building also can save money due to the efficient use of energy, water, and materials.
 It can be a lifestyle choice for others.

 Q: Is there a difference between “green” and “healthy”?

 A: Most of the time, these terms are used interchangeably but some people see slight differences.
 “Green” may refer to environmental sustainability like recycled content and resource conservation.
 “Healthy” can mean improving indoor air quality by selecting materials that eliminate or reduce contaminant sources and ensuring proper ventilation.
 By design, Crystal’s Green-Core plywood addresses both environmental and health issues.

 A: Urea formaldehyde is a type of resin that can off-gas formaldehyde when exposed to air.
 Although a very common chemical, formaldehyde is a suspect human carcinogen at high levels of exposure and can irritate eyes, nose, and throat or aggravate asthma at low levels.
 Keyline and Encore plywood cabinetry includes no added urea formaldehyde Green-Core boxwork materials, adhesives, and low-emitting available finishes that help reduce formaldehyde emissions and prevent indoor air contamination.